"What is the maximum width my chairs should be in my media room?" We get this question several times a day and generally people don't

 Another question we are sometimes asked is, "would I be able to have two rows of chairs even though I don't have a riser in my room?"

-First off, you CAN add a built-in riser to custom Row One chairs.
+First off, you CAN add a built-in riser to The Flex HR and Turbo XL700 by Octane Theater Seating.
 It's a great feature and is much less expensive then building a full riser in your media room.